Particle constructor()

 }

-this.pos = createVector(x, y);- Stores the particle's starting position as a vector.
-The x and y come from the fountain source (bottom center)
+this.pos = createVector(x, y);- Stores the particle's starting position as a p5.Vector - this is where the fountain launches from

-let speed = random(8, 18);- Generates a random number between 8 and 18 to control how fast this specific particle will move
+let speed = random(8, 18); // Random speed for variation- Picks a random number between 8 and 18 to use as this particle's launch speed

-this.vel.mult(speed);- Multiplies the normalized direction vector by the random speed to create the final velocity
+this.vel.mult(speed);- Multiplies the direction vector by the random speed, turning it into a real velocity with both direction and magnitude

-this.acc = gravityForce.copy();- Copies the gravity vector so this particle has its own acceleration that changes independently
+this.acc = gravityForce.copy();- Copies the global gravity vector so each particle has its own independent acceleration object to modify safely

-this.size = random(4, 10);- Gives each particle a random size between 4 and 10 pixels for visual variety
+this.size = random(4, 10);- Gives each particle a random diameter between 4 and 10 pixels for visual variety